Paul Chambers: First performance on bass

 From 1954 on through 1955, he gained significance touring with such musicians as Bennie Green, Quinichette, George Wallington, J. J. Johnson and Kai Winding.
-In 1955 he joined the Miles Davis quintet, and was awarded the DownBeat "New Star Award" the following year.
-Chambers stayed with the group until 1963, and appeared on many classic albums, including Kind of Blue.
-One of Chambers's most noted performances was on that album's first track, "So What", which opens with a brief duet featuring Chambers and pianist Bill Evans.
-From 1963 until 1968, Chambers played with Wynton Kelly's trio.
+In 1955, he joined the Miles Davis quintet, and he was awarded the DownBeat "New Star Award" the following year.
+Chambers stayed with the group until 1963, and he appeared on many classic albums, including Kind of Blue.
+One of Chambers' most noted performances was on that album's first track, "So What", which opens with a brief duet featuring Chambers and pianist Bill Evans.
+From 1963 until 1966, Chambers played with Wynton Kelly's trio.
 He freelanced frequently as a sideman for many others throughout his career.

 Personal life

-During the course of his lifetime Paul Chambers developed addictions to both alcohol and heroin.
+Chambers developed addictions to both alcohol and heroin.
 He was hospitalized at the end of 1968 with what was thought to be a severe case of influenza, but tests revealed that he had tuberculosis.
 As his organ functions deteriorated, Chambers lapsed into a coma for 18 days.
-It is believed that his addictions to heroin and alcohol contributed to his health problems.
-On January 4, 1969, he died of tuberculosis aged 33.
+It is believed his addictions to heroin and alcohol contributed to his health problems.
+On January 4, 1969, he died of tuberculosis at the age of 33.

 Influence

 From his role in the Davis band, Chambers was the bassist in two rhythm sections.
 The first, with Red Garland on piano and Philly Joe Jones on drums, came to be known as "the rhythm section", that name featured on a celebrated album by saxophonist Art Pepper, Art Pepper Meets the Rhythm Section.
 The second, with Wynton Kelly and Jimmy Cobb, made many sessions as a unit, recording albums with John Coltrane, Wes Montgomery, and by themselves under Kelly's name on albums such as Kelly Blue.

-Paul Chambers was in great demand as a session musician, and played on numerous albums during the period he was active including such landmarks as Thelonious Monk's Brilliant Corners, Coltrane's Giant Steps, and Oliver Nelson's The Blues and the Abstract Truth.
+Paul Chambers was in great demand as a session musician, and played on numerous albums including such landmarks as Thelonious Monk's Brilliant Corners, Coltrane's Giant Steps, and Oliver Nelson's The Blues and the Abstract Truth.
 Many musicians wrote songs dedicated to Chambers.
 Red Garland wrote the tune "The P.C.
 Blues", and Coltrane's song "Mr. P.C." is named after Chambers.
 Tommy Flanagan wrote "Big Paul", which was performed on the Kenny Burrell and John Coltrane Prestige 1958 LP.
 Max Roach wrote a drum solo called "Five For Paul", on a 1977 drum solo LP recorded in Japan, and Sonny Rollins wrote "Paul's Pal" for him as well.
 In the world of alternative rock, Barenaked Ladies bass player Jim Creeggan wrote the song "Paul Chambers" for their 2021 album Detour de Force.

 In an interview, fellow bassist Charlie Haden recalled his admiration for Chambers: